 “Of course, Trump is a grotesque parody of what a Christian should be,” said Dr. MacRury, “but as far as I can determine the Presbyterian Church of the United States has no statutory or governing authority to excommunicate anyone. “

-“Technicalities be damned,” said the deacon.
+“Technicalities be damned,” MacRury added.
 “Trump’s toast.”

 Editor-in-chief Frank Coffey is the author of the critically praised humor books The Complete Idoit's Guide for Dumies (sic), The All Time Baseball Teams Book, and The Wit and Wisdom of George Steinbrenner, as well as grownup books like 60 Minutes: 25 Years of Television's Finest Hour.
 He is the author of four novels, has written for television and movies, and been a book, newspaper and magazine editor.